Ealy Mays: Skowhegan with Jacob Lawrence

 On his return from Mexico Ealy Mays was accepted for a residency at the Skowhegan School of Painting and Sculpture in Maine, which he still regards as a significant period in his life.
-Colleagues in residence included fellow artist Anish Kapoor, video artist Gary Hill, photo-artist Nan Goldin, and bartist Jessica Stockholder.
+Colleagues in residence included fellow artist Anish Kapoor, video artist Gary Hill, photo-artist Nan Goldin, and artist Jessica Stockholder.
 Jacob Lawrence was also in residence.
 Lawrence would later befriend, mentor, and provided a hand written recommendation for Mays, to the Studio Museum in Harlem.

 The Paris years

 Ealy Mays headed to Paris shortly after leaving the Skowhegan School of Painting and Sculpture in 1996.
 He followed in the footsteps of other African American artists, performers, and intellectuals such as Victor Séjour, Henry O. Tanner, Ira Aldridge, Richard Wright, James Baldwin, Josephine Baker, and others who, since the mid-19th century, have chosen Paris and elsewhere in France and Europe for study or expatriate life.
 Mays believed that Paris could provide him a venue without ostracism or social stigma for his type of work.
 The city was also home to some of his mentors a generation before him, such as Edward Clark (artist).
 While he continues to exhibit in the United States, he chose the life of an expatriate in Paris since the late '90s.
 Having been featured in varied collective exhibits in the US prior to living in Paris, such as at the Guggenheim Museum, Mays credits Paris with being the gateway for international recognition and exhibitions in Paris and throughout France, in Italy, Finland, Germany, Russia, Vienna Austria, and even in the United States.